The Relic is a

 The Relic’s characters are jokes who don’t know they’re jokes.
 They’re stand-ins for a hundred better characters, and my second biggest disappointment with this movie is that they weren’t all devoured by the creature.

 “Never thought there’d be a worse way to die than a shark attack.
 Having my head ripped off never occurred to me.” — Martini

 When it comes to creature features, almost everything rests on the quality of your monster.
 The Relic’s beast is basically a ravenous warthog (or maybe a mutant guinea pig) that romps around the museum slaughtering the staff, the guests, and the occasional SWAT officer.

-It’s got plenty of teeth and a penchant for devouring human brains, but is little more than mutated Pumbaa.
-I’d say it was more mad dog than monster, but that’d insult Cujo.
+It’s got plenty of teeth and a penchant for devouring human brains but is little more than mutated Pumbaa.
+I’d say it was more mad dog than a monster, but that’d insult Cujo.
 The monster lopes from victim to victim, lunging Jaws like to devour its victim, but it lacks the menacing charm of that memorable shark.

 I’m pretty sympathetic when it comes to creature features, and there’s a lot I’ll forgive.
 Heck, I’ve even come to appreciate the super-smart sharks of Deep Blue Sea.
 The Relic simply isn’t worth forgiving.
 The characters are insulting, the monster is forgettable, and the story is a re-hash.
 Do yourself a favor and read a book instead.